Corrosion monitoring: Use of electrical resistance (ER) corrosion probes

 ER probes can be provided by adapter in order to connect to data logger or transmitters.
 The length of probes is dependent on the mounting and monitoring position.

 Use of linear polar resistance probes

 This method is mostly used for corrosion monitoring in water industry.
 These probes are suitable for monitoring fluctuations that may occur in a fluid inside the system.
 These probes are mostly used for conductive fluids such as water or any similar else.

+Use of online ultrasonic thickness sensors

+Online non-intrusive ultrasonic thickness sensors are a popular choice for corrosion monitoring in various industries, including oil and gas, chemical processing, and power generation.
+These sensors can provide accurate and reliable thickness measurements of metal structures without requiring physical access or disruption to the equipment.
+The sensors can be installed permanently and remotely connected to a monitoring system, allowing for continuous data collection and analysis.
+With the ability to detect corrosion early on, online ultrasonic thickness sensors can help prevent equipment failure, reduce downtime, and improve overall safety and efficiency.

 Use of hydrogen probes

 Hydrogen probes are used to monitor the penetration of hydrogen into steels, which can cause brittleness, porosity or decarbonization.

 Using a sand probe

 These probes are mostly used to monitor corrosion caused by erosion or wear.
 Generally, the erosion are occurred in gas pipelines where the speed of fluid cause erosion.
 Here the erosion is more important than corrosion.

 Use a biological probe or bio-probe

 Biological probe or bio-probes are used to collect samples for microbiological analysis.
 Microorganisms can accelerate the corrosion process, so monitoring the corrosion caused by them is effective in timely notification and preventive measures.